MonoScyron/ao3-enhancer/README.md

 Automatically modifies AO3 urls, using the archive's built-in filter to:

-- **Exclude tags/fandoms** - Exclude works with specific tags/fandoms.
+- **Exclude tags/fandoms**: Exclude works with specific tags/fandoms.
-- **Exclude archive warnings** - Exclude selected warnings.
+- **Exclude archive warnings**: Exclude selected warnings.
-- **Select a default language** - Only works of a selected language will be displayed.
+- **Select a default language**: Only works of a selected language will be displayed.
-- **Search within results** - Apply a supplied query.
+- **Search within results**: Apply a supplied query.

 ## Roadmap